-- Agent: For servers and workstations, displays whether the device's ZENworks Agent is currently connected () or disconnected (). - In State of the State of the - Type: Displays an icon representing the object's type.
-For example, a bundle might have a server.
+- Agent: For servers and workstations, displays whether the device's ZENworks Agent is currently connected (Description: Status Normal icon) or disconnected (Description: Status Disconnected icon). - ◆ Description: Status Critical icon ※: Displays whether the object has any critical messages.

+- Type: Displays an icon representing the object's type.
+For example, a bundle might have a Description: Windows Bundle icon icon to show that it is a Windows bundle.
+Or a device might have a Description: Server icon icon to show that it is a server.
 You can mouse over the icon to see a description. - Name: Displays the object's name.
 You can click the name to go to the object's message log.